 Further telling of their caution was the fact that they had never left their children alone without a sitter.
-One day, my parents announced they would be going to Cleveland for a banquet and would be spending the night.
+One day, May 23, 1965, my parents announced they would be going to Cleveland for a banquet and would be spending the night.
 I was to be in charge of my two younger brothers.

-‘Where are we going to feed the lads after the show?’
+“Where are we going to feed the lads after the show?’

 I heard one of the gentlemen say.
-I carefully backed up the car and interrupted their conversation.
+I carefully backed the car up and interrupted their conversation.

-‘Oh my, what are we going to do?’
+“Oh, my what are we going to do.”

-Well, I offered, ‘I have a freezer full of steaks and you are welcome to come to my house for dinner.’
+“Well, I have a freezer full of porterhouse steaks” I offered, “you are welcome to bring the band to my house for dinner.”

 Shortly all burners on the stove were hot and laden with steaks and batches of French fries, as I tossed a Caesar salad.

-‘No Papa, these are the famous Herman’s Hermits band from England.
-I am just cooking them dinner because there was no place else for them to go.’
+“No Papa, these are the famous Herman’s Hermits band from England.
+I am just cooking them dinner because there was no place else for them to go.”

-The Boys were allowed to stay and finish their dinner and we took them back to their hotel as dawn was coming up.
+The boys were allowed to stay and finish their dinner and we took them back to their hotel as dawn was coming up.
 Harvey and I exchanged phone numbers.
 I came in late to school that day with a note that I was entertaining international celebrities.
-The Principal gave me a week’s detention.

 Chuck Stanley’s Happy Hour started out as a daily radio show in the 1930’s on WMBC in Detroit, Michigan.
 My mother Toni Simon sang on the show with the likes of the very famous Danny Thomas and Rosemarie Clooney.
 Her friends all headed to Hollywood and I have pictures of her in Beverly Hills as she daringly drove her convertible roadster out there.
-Her friends beseeched her to stay and join them.
+Her friends beseeched her to stay in L.A. and join them.

-The week my father asked my mother to marry him the fanciest nightclub in Detroit offered Tony the position of house singer.
+The week my father asked my mother to marry him the fanciest nightclub in Detroit offered Toni the position of house singer.
 She was on her way to stardom.
 My father said, “It is me or your career.”
 On their second anniversary he bought her a grand piano and said she could be his songbird.

 Some years later, when Danny Thomas had become a household name in the entertainment industry, he resolved to make good on a promise he had made to St. Jude that if he interceded with God and the entertainer’s career became successful Danny would build a shrine to the saint.
 He eventually contacted my father to enlist other Lebanese businessmen to contribute to this illusive project.

-One night in Chicago, Danny tapped my father to write, on the spot, the by-laws and the constitution for the parent corporation which instituted the new prolific St. Jude’s Children Hospital.
-He said, “Sure Danny, I will have it to you in a couple of weeks.”
+One night in Chicago, Danny tapped my father to write, on the spot, the by-laws and the constitution for the parent corporation which instituted the prolific St. Jude’s Children Hospital.
+He said, “Sure Danny, I will have it to you in a couple weeks.”

 “No Joe, I need it by tomorrow morning so we can vote on it.”

-It was known that Danny preferred to drive between comedy engagements across the country, instead of fly, so my father replied,” You owe me nothing . . . but the next time you are passing through Ohio, come and have dinner with us.”
+It was known that Danny preferred to drive between comedy engagements across country, instead of fly, so my father replied,” You owe me nothing… but the next time you are passing through Ohio, come and have dinner with us.”
 The star later admitted he assumed a church basement hall with sixteen people.

-I was part of the first door to door canvas for this newly-minted charity.
-My mother and I sat in our recreation room, at an eight-foot trestle table, in front of two-foot-high piles of mostly pennies, stuffing spare change into paper coin rolls.
+I was part of the first door to door canvas for this newly minted charity.
+My mother and I sat in our recreation room, at an eight-foot trestle table, in front of two-foot-high piles of mostly pennies, stuffing spare change, into paper coin rolls.

 I called Harvey Lisberg in England and explained the situation.

-On 26th June 1965, Herman’s Hermits played Cobo Hall in Detroit, Michigan.
-The teenagers raised $20,000 which would be around $178,000 today.
+On June 24th 1965, the Herman’s Hermits played Cobo Hall in Detroit Michigan.
+Eight thousand attended.
+The teenagers raised around $20,000.00 which would be around $178,000.00 today.

-Today, the remarkable results of these nascent efforts, St. Jude’s Children’s Hospital in Memphis, Tennessee costs about $2.8 million a day to run, but patients and parents are charged not a penny for healthcare, travel and food.
+Within a record breaking few years, St. Jude’s Children’s Research Hospital achieved an unheard of a 60% rate of remission for childhood cancers of the blood.
+Prior to the 1960’s Leukemia was pretty much a death sentence.
+The remarkable results of these efforts this hospital in Memphis, Tennessee costs about $2.8 million dollars a day to run today patients and their parents are charged not a penny for healthcare, travel and food.
 In the more than fifty years since St. Jude’s opened its doors, the amazing research and care has pushed the survival rate for the children from 20% to 80%.

-Happy Birthday Harvey Lisberg.
+Happy Birthday Harvey Lisberg